 Subject as set out below, the Issuer and the Guarantor accept full responsibility for the accuracy of the information contained in this document and the Base Listing Document in relation to themselves and the Certificates.
 To the best of the knowledge and belief of the Issuer and the Guarantor (each of which has taken all reasonable care to ensure that such is the case), the information contained in this document and the Base Listing Document for which they accept responsibility (subject as set out below in respect of the information contained herein with regard to the Company) is in accordance with the facts and does not omit anything likely to affect the import of such information.
 The information with regard to the Company as set out herein is extracted from publicly available information.
-The Issuer and the Guarantor accept responsibility only for the accurate reproduction of such information.
 No further or other responsibility or liability in respect of such information is accepted by the Issuer and the Guarantor.